-Bachelor of Arts in Information Systems
+Bachelor of Arts in Information Systems Technology

 The mission of the computer science Bachelor of Arts in Information Systems Technology Program is to provide students with a solid foundation in both computer and information systems and business administration.
 Through the use of state of the art software and hardware students will learn to develop their programming skills in order to allow them to apply these learned techniques to analyze an information technology problem, evaluate possible solutions, and create a solution as part of an organizational development team.
 The program prepares students for careers in information system development, system organization, information system security, data base systems and analytics, and organizational analysis.
 Upon graduation a student is prepared for a career in information technology applications in business, industry, government, academics and the local community.
 In addition it provides students with opportunities to interact with professional institutions and exhibit the highest ethical standards in the practice of their profession.